-3 Quick steps to joining the 2013 Marching Hundred:
+3 Easy Steps to joining the Marching Hundred

-- Sign up for Band Camp 2013 by clicking HERE
+- Click Here to sign up for Band Camp

-- When you attend Orientation this summer at IU, print out the "Class Registration Info" and sign up for the class
+- When you attend Orientation at IU, print out the "Class Registration Info" and sign up for the class

 charged to each individual for the departmental cleaning of uniforms.
 Information for those joining The Redsteppers